Archheretic/distributedNames/README.md

 In this project...

+How it works:
+At program startup the servers IP and port is sent to the nodes in the pre-existing node list.
+Every 6 seconds it pulls down the names from the other nodes, compare it with the existing list and adds the new names.
+Every 6 seconds the program does a port scan on port 8000-8999 on all known nodes to discover potential new nodes.

 ## Installation

 This application requires Node.js.
 If you dont have Node.js go to https://nodejs.org/en/ for further instruction.